Flops and spherical functors: vanishing and 2-periodicity

-In this section we prove that, for an element $\mM \in \mathscr{P}_{-1}$, the sheaf $L^1f^*f_* \mM$ is zero.
+In this section we discuss a spherical couple associated to a Cartier divisor.Under the assumption that $Y$ has hypersurface singularities we prove that the sheaf $L^1f^*f_* \mM$ is zero, for any object $\mM \in \mathscr{P}_{-1}$.
 Though technical, this result is crucial for the various description of the flop and flop-flop functors presented in the subsequent sections.